brandonlipman/mac-dev-setup/README.md

-# Mac OS X Dev Setup
+Preference# Mac OS X Dev Setup
 Updating this setup with a few tweaks for me.
 Add in https://github.com/ArtSabintsev/Solarized-Dark-for-Xcode
 This document describes how I set up my developer environment on a new MacBook or iMac.
 We will set up [Node](http://nodejs.org/) (JavaScript), [Python](http://www.python.org/), and [Ruby](http://www.ruby-lang.org/) environments, mainly for JavaScript and Python development.
 Even if you don't program in all three, it is good to have them as many command-line tools use one of them.
 As you read  and follow these steps, feel free to send me any feedback or comments you may have.